Amnesty International exposes 'dystopian nightmare' at EU-funded asylum centre in Greece

 01 Aug 2024

 Earlier this week, Amnesty International published a damning report that reveals serious human-rights violations at a refugee centre on Samos, a Greek island close to the Turkish coast.
-The site is meant to be a flagship project of the European Commission, as part of the Pact on Migration and Asylum.
+The site is meant to be a flagship project of the European Commission, built up ahead of the Pact on Migration and Asylum coming into force in June.

 In the wake of Amnesty's report, The Parliament spoke to Adriana Tidona, a migration researcher with the group's Europe regional office, which spearheaded the investigation.